-Desire2Learn (D2L), a web-based course management tool, will be used in the course.
+Desire2Learn, a web-based course management tool, will be used in this course.
 Students registered in this course can log in at: https://d2l.ucalgary.ca/.
-Note that D2L features a class e-mail list that will be used and I will use this list to communicate with you.
+Note that D2L features a class email list that will be used.
+I will use this email list to communicate with you as required.
 It is your responsibility to ensure that D2L uses the e-mail address of your choice.
-The default is your University of Calgary e-mail address.

-Course Objectives:
+Course Description: